The Land Before Time Retold

 The young female long-neck knocked the creature senseless with her head.
 The egg flew out of the egg-stealer's hands and fell down a nearby skeleton of a bigmouth.

 It continued to roll down the decayed spine of another dead dinosaur until it flew off into a river raging with violent rapids.
-It rode the waves down the river and over a short waterfall.
+It rode the waves until it flew over a short waterfall.

 As the rain gradually began to cease, the egg hit the ground and bounced for several feet before falling into a group of other small dinosaurs, causing them to scatter away in surprise.

-Suddenly, the egg cracked open.
-A small tail appeared, waving in the air for a moment.
-Then a leg kicked out from one side of the shell.
-The other leg kicked through on the opposite side immediately after.
+Suddenly, the egg cracked open, and a small tail appeared out of it.
+Then a leg kicked out from one side of the shell, followed immediately by the other leg kicking through on the opposite side.
 Soon, the rest of the shell broke apart to reveal a baby long-neck.

 The infant rolled over onto its rump and took in a breath of the new air.
 He smiled innocently and squeaked as he took in his new surroundings.